 Your biggest challenge: Creating chaos to avoid facing what you know you need to accomplish right now (typically, this is not a task).

 Your solution: Take a moment of introspection.
 Ask yourself: What am I avoiding?

 4. The novelty seeker who says, “I just had the best idea!”

 This procrastinator has a terminal case of Shiny Object Syndrome.
 They’re constantly coming up with new projects to take on and then getting bored with them a week later.
 They’re intrigued by the latest trend and will quickly implement but not follow through.

 They are great at making decisions and taking action.
-However, they inadvertently lose much time and burn out because they don’t take consistent action in one direction long enough to see results.
+However, they inadvertently lose time and burn out because they don’t take consistent action in one direction long enough to see results.
 Many entrepreneurs fit into this category.

 Your biggest challenge: Completion.

 Your solution: Make it stick.
 Write down new ideas or projects within a document or sticky note, but don’t pursue them until you finish what you are currently working on.